 - One-click mouse skills

 The small screen may make this game difficult for children learning mouse control.
-It does not open in full-screen so there are other games your child could click on accidentally.
-However, if you scroll down on the page you can center the game on the screen in a way that makes the other games out of view.
+It does not open in full-screen so there are other things your child could click on accidentally.

 - One-click mouse skills

 The game is easy to use and highly entertaining.
-The only major drawback is that there isn't a full-screen option, so there are other games your child could accidentally click on.
+The only major drawback is there isn't a full-screen option, so there are other games your child could accidentally click on.
+If you don't close the screen, each successive turn on the game uses a different color.

 Online color learning games can help your child grasp the knowledge of colors while also having fun.
 Finding online games for your toddler is an easy way to supplement other methods of learning.